Adaptive Human Trajectory Prediction via Latent Corridors: Experimental Setup

 \subsection{Datasets}

-\para{MOTSynth} We start in simulation with MOTSynth~\cite{fabbri2021motsynth}, a synthetic pedestrian detection and tracking dataset of over $700$ scenes with varying camera viewpoints and outdoor environments, with each video $90$ seconds long.
+\para{MOTSynth} We start in simulation with MOTSynth~\cite{fabbri2021motsynth}, a synthetic pedestrian detection and tracking dataset of over $700$ $90$-second videos with varying camera viewpoints and outdoor environments.
 Pedestrians carry out simple actions such as walking, standing, or running, and follow manually pre-planned flows as well as a collision avoidance algorithm.
 MOTSynth has over $17$ hours of video; we select a subset of approximately $11$ hours of video corresponding to the $437$ scenes with a static camera.
 Due to the large size of the dataset and perfect ground truth detections, MOTSynth was a good starting point.

 \para{MOT \& WildTrack} We also evaluated our approach on the real-world pedestrian datasets MOT and WildTrack.
 WildTrack~\cite{chavdarova2018wildtrack} consists of $7$ static camera viewpoint videos of pedestrians walking through a plaza.
 We randomly selected 3 videos and took the first $5$ minutes of each video.
 MOT, the multiple object tracking benchmark, consists of several video datasets of pedestrians navigating outdoor environments.
 We combined the datasets MOT15~\cite{leal2015motchallenge}, MOT16~\cite{milan2016mot16}, and MOT20~\cite{dendorfer2020mot20}, and removed videos with dynamic cameras, pedestrian density of less than $10$, and length less than $45$s, leaving 4 scenes: MOT16-03, MOT20-02, AVG-TownCentre, and PETS09-S2L2.